 Heat maps are also called density maps in tableau.
 Heat maps work efficiently to make the large volumes of data to be made comprehensible.
-Heat maps are one of the great ways to spot trends and helps in what to do next.
+Heat maps are one of the great ways to spot trends and help in what to do next.
 Heat maps are good at self-explanatory, and intuitive compared to other maps.

-If you wish to find the user engagement on a website, the Heat map will help you with that.
-For example, you would like to find which area or content on a page has got more & fewer clicks on a site, then apply heat map which highlights the area where users have clicked a maximum number of times with black color and give light color where users have given no or less attention.
+If you wish to find user engagement on a website, the Heat map will help you with that.
+For example, you would like to find which area or content on a page has got more & fewer clicks on a site, then apply a heat map which highlights the area where users have clicked a maximum number of times with black color and give light color where users have given no or less attention.

 Flow maps are also called path maps in tableau.
 These maps are often used in Tableau to show a Path over time.
 Flow suites perfectly to show the journey of a particular thing from one place to another over a period of time, as the path of a storm.
 The best example is Thunder stores, you can get the area from where a storm started and ended.